“I have your back”

 I often get calls from people who want to get their license back after multiple DWI convictions, but cannot get the DMV to issue them a license.

 It does not matter that you have done everything the court ordered you to do, and sometimes it doesn't matter that the convictions are decades old.
 The DMV Commissioner has a tremendous amount of discretion to issue drivers' licenses, and to deny applications.
-The reality is that the DMV abuses this discretion by not using it - EVERYBODY I talk to gets denied.
+The reality is that the DMV abuses this discretion by not using it - EVERYBODY I talk to gets denied after four convictions.
 I don't know a single attorney who has ever successfully petitioned the DMV for a reinstatement, even though some claim to have won.
 If you are an attorney who has been successful in this endeavor, send me an email with a copy of the decision from the DMV.
 I'll link to your website right here because I have a lot of work for you.

 As a result of the DMV's repeated refusal to use their discretion and consider an application, the only way forward would be to bring an Article 78 proceeding against the DMV.
 This is rather expensive because of the time involved.
 If you can find an attorney willing to do it, you should expect to pay $15,000 to $25,000.00.

 The next question I am often asked is whether you can move to a different state and get a driver's license there.
 As of today, there are three states where this may be possible: Michigan, Wisconsin, and Tennessee.
-You would have to establish residency in that state, apply for a driver's license, and then understand that even if a license is issued in that state, you cannot use it to drive in New York.
+You would have to establish residency in that state, apply for a driver's license, and also understand that even if a license is issued in that state, you cannot use it to drive in New York.

 Militello Law Firm